ColumPaget/almanac/README.md

 Some example calendars you might want to view are:

 ## Google calendars.
-Note leading 'g:' prefix for use with almanac
+Note leading 'g:' prefix for use with almanac (unforunately many of these seem dead after covid lockdowns)
 ```
 g:calendar@hackercons.org
 g:ukkchmv8h0pofbg4if8bekv5d4@group.calendar.google.com   - Royal Astronomical Society public lectures